tbird20d/labcontrol/README.md

  * lc {board} power off
  * lc {board} power status

-FIXTHIS - need to make these match 'ebf'
+FIXTHIS - need to make these match the options used by 'ebf'

 Configuring 'lc' to access the server
 ======================================